tud-phi/uncovering-iss-coupled-oscillator-networks-from-pixels/neurips24/rebuttal_reviewer1.md

 > <cite>R1</cite>: The main contribution seems to be the new network structure that allows to exploit the potential energy for energy shaping methods.
 The VAE and controller are existing methods.

 We thank the Reviewer for their comment.
-We want to stress that the proposed network allows to impose a beneficial inductive bias for conserving global stability and ISS.
-Therefore, we consider the two proofs (i.e., GAS and ISS) to be important contributions of the paper.
+We want to stress that the proposed network imposes a beneficial inductive bias for conserving global stability and ISS.
+Therefore, we consider the two proofs (i.e., GAS and ISS) important contributions of the paper.
 Furthermore, we also regard the closed-form approximation of the CON dynamics as an important tool for deploying oscillator networks in practice.

 > <cite>R1</cite>: Thus, a more detailed elaboration on the performance and limitation of CONs would be beneficial as it is evaluated for soft robotics data sets only.

 For this rebuttal, we have performed additional experiments involving non-soft-robotic datasets.
-They demonstrate the CON network is also able to learn the latent dynamics of other mechanical systems, such as a mass-spring, a pendulum, and double pendulum with friction.
+They demonstrate that the CON network can also learn the latent dynamics of other mechanical systems, such as a mass spring, a pendulum, and a double pendulum with friction.
 We refer to the global rebuttal for more details.

-Concerning performance, we think that the results show that the CON model is on-par with other SOA methods at learning latent dynamics while adding physical structure and stability guarantees.
+The results show that the performance of the CON model is on par with other SOA methods while adding physical structure and stability guarantees.
-As the main limitation of the CON model (as detailed in Section 6.2), we see the strong stability guarantees which might make it unsuitable for applications where complex attractor dynamics (e.g., multiple attractors, strange attractors, etc.) are required.
+As detailed in Section 6.2, the strong assumptions needed to provide global stability guarantees are the primary limitation of the presented CON network, making it unsuitable for applications where complex attractor dynamics (e.g., multiple attractors, strange attractors, etc.) are required.
+Relaxing the stability assumptions could make the CON network also suitable for these applications.